 Procedure for Submitting Complaints

-- Complaints must be submitted in writing to the Senior Associate Dean for Academic Affairs, the Associate Dean for Academic Affairs, or the Assistant Dean for Student Services.
+- Complaints must be submitted in writing to the Associate Dean of Academic and Student Affairs.

 - The writing should describe in detail the behavior, program, process or other matter that is the subject of the complaint, and should explain how the matter implicates the law school’s program of legal education and its compliance with a specific, identified ABA Standard(s).